5G-MAG/rt-5gms-application/fivegmag_5GMSdAwareApplication/Readme.md

-# 5G-MAG Reference Tools: 5GMSd-Aware Application
+# 5GMSd-Aware Application

 This repository holds the 5GMSd-Aware Application implementation of the 5G-MAG Reference Tools.

 ## Introduction

+The 5GMSd-Aware Application is an application in the UE, provided by the 5GMSd Application Provider, that contains the service logic of the 5GMSd application service, and interacts with other 5GMSd Client and Network functions via the interfaces and APIs defined in the 5GMSd architecture.
+The 5GMSd-Aware Application controls the Media Session Handler via a UE-internal API defined at reference point M6d.
+This reference point could, for example, be realized as a JavaScript API in a web browser or via Inter Process Communication (IPC) for native Android applications.
+The 5GMSd-Aware Application controls the Media Player via a UE-internal API defined at reference point M7.

+### About the implementation

-The 5GMSd-Aware Application is an Android application that serves as a reference implementation for 5GMS downlink media streaming.
+The 5GMSd-Aware Application is an Android application that serves as a reference implementation for 5G Downlink Media Streaming.
 It uses the [Media Stream Handler](https://github.com/5G-MAG/rt-5gms-media-stream-handle) for playback and communication with the [Media Session Handler](https://github.com/5G-MAG/rt-5gms-media-session-handler).

-The 5GMSd-Aware Application is an application in the UE, provided by the 5GMS Application Provider, that contains the service logic of the 5GMS application, and interacts with other 5GMS client and network functions via the interfaces and APIs defined in the 5GMS architecture.
+### Specifications

+A list of specification related to this repository is available in the [Standards Wiki](https://github.com/5G-MAG/Standards/wiki/5G-Downlink-Media-Streaming-Architecture-(5GMSd):-Relevant-Specifications).

 ## Downloading